 We may share your information with selected third parties where that is necessary for the fulfilment of our own internal business processes, including:

 - Business partners, suppliers and sub-contractors for the performance of any contract we enter into with them.
+For example, if we were organising a conference and hired a freelancer to contact delegates with joining instructions.
+Such activities would be ‘in-house’ activities, albeit subcontracted, and common practice in a ‘virtual’ organization.
+In practice, we have never done this – but may do so in the future.
 We take your privacy extremely seriously, would work only with highly trusted partners, suppliers and sub-contractors, and breaching data protection rules would be against the terms of engagement of any such contractor.

 We may disclose your personal information to third parties in the following hypothetical future scenarios: